10up/Engineering-Best-Practices/PHP.md

 # Libraries and Frameworks

 Generally, we do not use PHP frameworks or libraries that do not live within WordPress for general theme development.
 WordPress API's provide us with 99% of the functionality we need from database management to sending emails.
 There are frameworks and libraries we use for themes and plugins that are being distributed or open-sourced to the public such as PHPUnit.

-# WordPress.com VIP

-WordPress.com VIP is a WordPress PaaS hosting solution for enterprise level websites.
-VIP is a special "tier" for WordPress.com hosting.
-With the VIP package, you can create and maintain your own theme, have access to the VIP support ticketing system, and can sustain high-levels of traffic.

-# Local Development

-10up Engineers should use either Varying Vagrant Vagrants or VIP Quickstart as mentioned in the "Tools" section.
-The reason for standardizing the way we locally develop is based in debugging.
-If an engineer has a problem with a development tool not used by the company, we will most likely not be able to help them debug issues.